ISRS Ambassadors Program

 Applicants must meet the following criteria in order to be approved by ISRS Officers as an ISRS Ambassador:

-• Served as an Active ISRS member for at least the last 2 years
+• Served as an Full ISRS member for at least the last 2 years

 • Demonstrated engagement with ISRS through participation in at least two of the following in the last 2 years: